Consultation Steps and What to Expect

 What to Expect During A Euthanasia Appointment

 Dr. Janie will discuss your needs prior to your appointment.
-We will discuss your wishes for the euthanasia procedure including where you would like it to take place, who will be present, and what to expect during and after the procedure and the cost of putting your dog or cat down.
-Dr. Janie gives all pets anesthesia prior to doing anything else.
+We will discuss your wishes for the euthanasia procedure including where you would like it to take place, who will be present, and what to expect during and after the procedure and the cost of putting your dog or cat to sleep.
+Dr. Janie gives all pets anesthesia which causes a deep and peaceful sleep, prior to doing anything else.

 Things to think about include: